 Attracting urgent funds from legal entities and individuals

-(including employees of the Bank) through the opening of deposit accounts.
+(including Bank employees) through the opening of deposit accounts.

 opening appropriate accounts for them;